-Lucinda Corrigan Director Qualifications Bachelor of Science in Agriculture (Honours), FAICD Experience Lucinda and her husband run 3,500 performance recorded cattle on seven properties in the NSW Murray Valley, near Albury.
+Lucinda Corrigan Qualifications Experience Director Bachelor of Science in Agriculture (Honours), FAICD Lucinda and her husband run 3,500 performance recorded cattle on seven properties in the NSW Murray Valley, near Albury.
 Over the past 30 years they have developed a leading Angus genetics business, 'Rennylea', from a small base, with dedicated use of Breedplan for genetic improvement and a highly accurate database of phenotypes and genotypes.
 Having graduated with an Agricultural Science degree, Lucinda also has significant off farm experience, including nine years as a Non Executive Director of Meat and Livestock Australia and Chair of the Animal Genetics and Breeding Unit at the University of New England (current) In 2007 Lucinda received the Helen Newton Turner Medal from AAABG in recognition for her contribution to animal breeding and genetics.
 Graeme Gillan Director Qualifications Experience Graeme Gillan is chair of the National Herd Improvement Association (NHIA) and former CEO of Holstein Australia.
 His involvement with dairy herd improvement spans more than 45 years, and several leading Australian genetics companies.
 Over this time Graeme has been involved at the coal face of herd improvement innovations including expanding the sources of genetics, the introduction of computerised mating programs and increasing the gene pool of the Jersey breed in the 1990s, overseas investment in Australian genetics in the 2000s and the promotion of genomics since 2010.
 He is passionate about the industry's role in influencing priorities for research, development and extension programs, to ensure genetics continues to deliver value to Australian dairy farm businesses.
-Tim Jelbart Director Qualifications Bachelor of Applied Science (Valuations), AAPI Experience Tim Jelbart is a dairy farmer from Inverloch, West Gippsland, Victoria.
-He manages Jelbart Dairy, a 1,000-cow Holstein herd that he owns with his brother.
-The business has used its herd improvement program to build a significant income stream from the sale of high genetic merit livestock.
-Before returning to the farm, Tim was a property valuer with Colliers International, where he developed strong analytical skills.
-He is excited to see the new genetic evaluation system now operating and looking forward to using DataGene's new tools, for example DataVat.
-These innovations will enable him to make informed and timely decisions based on his own herd and industry data.
-Jelbart Dairy was a Genetics Focus Farm in the ImProving Herds Project and hosted the National Muster field day which reported the project findings.
-The herd's detailed records have been used for industry R&D projects such as Ginfo and MIR for Health.
+Tim Jelbart Director Qualifications Bachelor of Applied Science (Valuations), AAPI Experience Tim Jelbart is a dairy farmer and Holstein breeder from Inverloch, West Gippsland, Victoria.
+He is the general manager of the 1000 cow dryland grazing operation, Jelbart Dairy, which is owned by Tim and his brother.
+The business relies on genomic testing for accurate genetic information, which has resulted in significant genetic gains across the herd in recent years.
+Before returning to the family farm Tim completed a degree in applied science, specialising in property valuation.
+He remains a part time rural and agribusiness property valuer with Colliers and has valued some of the largest agribusiness assets across Australia.